3 Keys to a real green life

 No corporation or government wants the public to think for themselves and take responsibility for how their actions impact on the web of life.

-Such behavior would have a terrible impact on the economy.
+Such behavior would have a terrible impact on the global economy.

 A multitude of influences, from childhood conditioning to sophisticated marketing, all influence our thinking in ways we rarely examine, let alone take control of.